 A full clean down at the end of each day and use of an electrostatic sanitisation program for further protection.
 You can see a video explaining how we are using this program by clicking here

-Changes made to the layout of teaching rooms to ensure they comply with the guidance.
+Changes made to the layout and ventilation of teaching rooms to ensure they comply with the guidance.

 Students will need to bring and use their own equipment, and not share this with others or be able to borrow them from teachers.
 Our expectations on this are unchanged, all students are expected to have a pencil case with them containing pens (blue or black), pencils, ruler (15cm or 30cm), rubber, sharpener, compass and protractor.
 Highlighters are optional but useful to have.
 Calculators are also optional but advisable for KS3.
 They are essential for KS4 and can be purchased from the Maths department if necessary.